-Menopause is the time after your periods have stopped for the last time.
-Because your final periods can be rather irregular, menopause is defined as the 12 months after your last period.
+Menopause is the time after you have your last period.
+Because your final periods can be irregular, menopause is confirmed 12 months after your last period.
 Bleeding or spotting after this point is called postmenopausal bleeding (PMB).

 Postmenopausal bleeding needs to be checked out by a doctor.
 Mostly the cause will be something very simple and treatable but occasionally it is a sign of more serious disease.

 It is not normal to bleed or spot 12 months or more after your last period.

 Bleeding after menopause is usually a sign of a minor health problem but can sometimes be an early sign of more serious disease.